 - Research on important economic, education, justice, law and order issues affecting Indian people, Indian nations and communities; and

 A primary focus of AIDA activities is research guided program development for tribal law and order and community-based systems and programs.
 As the organization has grown over the last 18 years, its ability to provide the adjunct and co-requisite services, which many tribal, state and federal governments and agencies require has expanded.
-AIDA works locally and nationally with tribes, state and federal agencies and other private and non-profit agencies on issues affecting children, youth and families.
+AIDA works locally and nationally with tribes, state and federal agencies and other private and non-profit agencies.

 The AIDA staff make numerous presentations for national, regional, and local conferences on a regular basis, often as a public service to tribal governments.
 AIDA staff participates on task forces, focus group meetings, and working groups at the local, state, and national level on children, youth, and family issues.
-Advocacy activities include preparation of testimony for local and national hearings on national, state, and local legislation affecting Indian children, youth and families, and organizing public hearings, and drafting legislation
+Advocacy activities include preparation of testimony for local and national hearings on national, state, and local legislation, and organizing public hearings, and drafting legislation.

 Staff & Associates